ooples/pine_script_docs/source/language/Execution_model.rst

 - The Pine built-in ``barstate.*`` variables that provide information on :ref:`the type of bar or the event <PageBarStates>` where the script is executing.
 The page where they are documented also contains a script that allows you to visualize the difference between elapsed realtime and historical bars, for example.
-- The :ref:`<PageStrategies>` page explains the details of strategy calculations, which are not identical to those of indicators.
+- The :ref:`Strategies <PageStrategies>` page explains the details of strategy calculations, which are not identical to those of indicators.